shawnacscott/dexcom-share-monitor/README.md

 >We will work with any developer to provide testing information, as well as access to other resources they deem necessary or justifiable.
 >
 >Rogue Cowboys, do it again!

+## App deployment

+As specified by the original ask, this app must be deployable on Heroku.
+In order to verify that the application deploys properly, I have deployed it to my personal Heroku instance temporarily.
+FInd it at https://shielded-reef-31272.herokuapp.com/ | https://git.heroku.com/shielded-reef-31272.git